dotrung1998/ba-hyundai-ev-math-model/README.md

 ### Step 1: Fork the Repository

-This is the easiest way to copy the project to your own account so you can run and modify it.

-1. Log in to your GitHub account.
-2. Go to the original repository page.
-3. Look for the **Fork** button in the top-right corner of the page and click it.
+1. Click the **Fork** button in the top-right corner of the repository page.
-4. On the "Create a new fork" page, ensure your account is selected as the **Owner**.
-5. Click **Create fork**.
-    * *Result: You now have an exact copy of this project under your own account (e.g., `github.com/your-username/repo-name`).*
+2. Create the fork under your own account.

 ### Step 2: Launch Codespaces

-1. From **your forked repository** page:
-2. Click the green **Code** button.
+1. Click the green **Code** button on your forked repository.
-3. Select the **Codespaces** tab.
+2. Select the **Codespaces** tab.
-4. Click **Create codespace on main**.
+3. Click **Create codespace on main**.
-5. Wait a few moments for the cloud environment to build and load VS Code in your browser.

 ### Step 3: Install Extensions and Dependencies

-1. **Install Python Extension (Important):**
-    * Once inside Codespaces, look at the left sidebar and click on the **Extensions** icon (the four squares).
-    * Search for **"Python"**.
-    * Install the official extension named **Python** (by Microsoft).
+1. Install the **Python** extension by Microsoft from the Extensions sidebar.
-    * *Note: This ensures proper syntax highlighting and the ability to run Python files easily.*
-2. **Install Python Libraries:**
-    * Open the terminal (Terminal -> New Terminal).
+2. Open the terminal and run:
-    * Run the following command to install required libraries:

 ```bash
 pip install pandas numpy scipy matplotlib seaborn catboost
 ```

 ### Step 4: Generate Data \& Run

-Now you are ready to run the simulation.

 1. **Generate the dataset:**